-While car accidents seem to be one of the top most causes of injuries and deaths, people tend to underestimate the dangers of the open water.
-Personal watercrafts such as a WaveRunner, Sea-Doo or a Jet Ski is usually associated with partying, adrenaline-rush, and beach-time fun.
+While car accidents seem to be one of the topmost causes of injuries and deaths, people tend to underestimate the dangers of the open water.
+Personal watercrafts such as a WaveRunner, Sea-Doo or a Jet Ski are usually associated with partying, adrenaline-rush, and beach-time fun.
 However, not many people realize that personal watercraft accidents statistically cause a greater number of severe injuries than any other type of boating accident.

 So what happens after you’ve been hurt on a personal watercraft?
 For one thing, this accident is similar to a car accident, where you are able to file a personal injury claim.
 But just like with any other injury claim, your case will depend on several factors.

 Should you file a personal injury claim?

 Studies show that on average, 130,000 people are injured from personal watercraft accidents per year.
 In one year, the U.S. Coast Guard reported over 700 fatalities involving recreational watercrafts as well as over 3000 injuries nationwide.
 In Florida, jet ski accident victims may be eligible for pain and suffering, medical expenses, lost wages, loss of earning ability, mental anguish, and loss of companionship, support, or consortium.

 Accidents will always be unpredictable, but many could have been prevented if not for the negligent action of another.
 Similar to the rules of the road, if your personal watercraft injury was caused by a reckless, speeding, or intoxicated operator, they are considered the negligent party.

 - Colliding with objects like poles, docks, buoys, sand bars or debris

 - Accidents due to inadequate instructions

 If your accident was due to the negligence of another driver, then you should contact a personal injury lawyer to file a claim as soon as possible.